 In our lab, we differ in many ways, from where we come from geographically and socioeconomically to how we live and identify.
-What we share is a commitment to making our communities more diverse, equitable, inclusive, and just, and to creating a space where we all feel safe, welcomed, respected, celebrated, and empowered, not in spite of but because of our differences.
+What we share is a commitment to making our communities more diverse, equitable, inclusive, and just, and to creating a space where we all feel safe, welcomed, respected, and empowered, not in spite of but because of our differences.
 We strive for excellence as scholars, as scientists, as teachers, and as members of our communities, which include our lab group, our department, our university, our fields of study, our scientific societies, and our city, Charlottesville, VA.
-We can achieve excellence only by including, listening to, and advocating for individuals representing a diversity of races, ethnicities, educational and socioeconomic backgrounds, sexual orientations, gender identities, abilities, religious beliefs, and immigration experiences.
+We achieve excellence by including, listening to, and advocating for individuals representing a diversity of experiences.

-- Informing our actions by educating ourselves on systemic exclusion and oppression in our communities
+- Informing our actions by educating ourselves on systemic exclusion in our communities

 - Investing in recruiting and mentoring trainees from marginalized groups

-- Reserving time for discussing concerns about inclusivity and safety, rewarding open dialogue with appropriate changes, and respecting anonymity
+- Reserving time for discussing concerns about inclusivity and safety, and rewarding open dialogue with appropriate changes

-- Defending the expansion of “excellence” to include skills, efforts, and experiences that have been historically undervalued and discouraged
+- Expanding our idea of “excellence” to include skills, efforts, and experiences that have been historically undervalued

 - Making thoughtful, equitable decisions about who we choose to work with, invite, nominate, and cite